Krukov/cashews/Readme.md

 # a key will be "__module__.get_name:user:me:version:v2"
 ```

-But sometimes you need to format the parameters or define your
+Sometimes you need to format the parameters or define your
  own template for the key and Cashews allows you to do this:
 ```python
 @cache.fail(key="name:{user.uid}")